This rural alpine house was completed in 2017.

 Construction was flawlessly carried out by Rod & Monique from Baillie Building and their outstanding team of craftsmen.

 Thermal modelling, energy recovery ventilation and Passive House design advice was provided by Harley Truong of H3 Space in Canberra.

-Structural Engineering design was by Paul Larkin of Grounded Engineering in Jindabyne.
+Structural Engineering design: Paul Larkin of Grounded Engineering in Jindabyne.

-Glazed windows and doors were supplied by Viewco Glass.
+Glazed windows and doors: Supplied by Viewco Glass.